ID1019/gitbook-exercises/trees/splay.md

 tree, you will most likely work with a linked tree where all nodes know their immediate parent.
-The algorithm would then first traverse down the tree to find the node with the given key, or construct one in a leaf if it is not present, and then {\em splay} this node towards the root using the parent pointers.
+The algorithm would then first traverse down the tree to find the node with the given key, or construct one in a leaf if it is not present, and then splay this node towards the root using the parent pointers.

 You can probably work out what the algorithm looks like: if my parent